Epilepsy Treatment In Indore

 • Positron emission tomography

-(PET) helps visualize metabolic activity of the brain and detect abnormalities.
+(PET) scan helps visualize metabolic activity of the brain and detect abnormalities.

 • Single-photon emission computerized tomography